gam0022/resimulated/README.md

 It has only simple functions so that it does not depend on the work.

-- Rendering multi-pass image shader (as viewport square)
+- Rendering multi-pass image shaders (as viewport square)
 - Build-in bloom post-effect
-- Interface to animate the uniform from a script
+- Interface to animate uniforms from a TypeScript
 - GLSL Sound (Shadertoy compatible)
-- Play Audio files (mp3 / ogg)
+- Play an Audio file (mp3 / ogg)

 ## Thanks